midse/check_snmp_interface/README.md

 You can either define a config file (a set of credentials by GROUP_NAME) or specify all the parameters.

-Code need some cleanup and a lot of improvements can be done.
+Code obviously needs some cleanup and a lot of improvements can be done.
 Feel free to contribute! :)

 ## Usage